Glossary of Frequently Used Terms, Acronyms and Abbreviations

 Social Security Disability Insurance (SSDI)

 A term given for the different ways to meet peoples needs.
 Supports are typically people, places, resources, and activities in our community.

 Persons hired by individuals, families, or agencies to provide requested services.

 Provides assistance for people who are working jobs in the community.
 The help can be in the form of job coaching, educating co-workers or negotiating with employers to help the person be as independent as his or her abilities allow.

-A funding source through the Developmental Disabilities Administration (DDA) to assist eligible individuals in the transition from school to work after the age of 21.
+Students transitioning from school to adult services are typically referred to as “Transitioning Youth.”
+Students may be eligible for a funding source through the Developmental Disabilities Administration (DDA) to assist eligible individuals in the transition from school to work after the age of 21.

 Another term for the Home and Community Based Services